In Fire Scorched California, Town Aims To Buy The Highest At-Risk Properties

 So on a grand scale, experts interviewed for this story say public money may be better spent toward "hardening" existing homes, bringing them up to fire safe building codes, and keeping brush and shrubbery around them cleared out.

 Of course, every option is expensive.
-According to the western think tank Headwaters Economics, some forty million westerners are now living in the potential path of wildfires.
+According to the western think tank Headwaters Economics, some 40 million westerners are now living in the potential path of wildfires.

 In Paradise, there's a sense of urgency behind all of the reforms because the pace of rebuilding has even surprised town leaders.